laird

 Scale is logarithmic (each tick is 10× rarer).
 Source: FrequencyWords open word-frequency list.

 Our generated misspelling index lists 7 likely wrong-spelling variants for laird, with forms such as "alird", "laidr", and "lairdd".
-Each variant is a distinct typo pattern an edit-distance generator flags, typically a doubled-consonant error, a silent-letter drop, or a vowel substitution.
-It also participates in 20 confusable-pair relationships, "lid", "lar", "land", and more, where similar look or sound leads writers to substitute one word for another in context.
+Every one of these variants traces to a single-character edit -- an added or dropped letter, a swapped consonant, or a vowel swap -- the kind of slip a spell-checker is built to catch.
+It also participates in 20 confusable-pair relationships, "lid", "lar", "land", and more, a pairing that trips writers up because the two words share enough sound or shape to blur together.

 Etymologically, the entry records: The noun is borrowed from Scots laird, from northern or Scottish Middle English lard, laverd, a variant of lord.
 The verb is derived from the noun.
 Doublet of hlaford and lord.
-Root origin matters for spelling because borrowed morphemes (Greek, Latin, Old French, Old English) carry their source-language orthographic conventions into modern English, which is why historical etymology is often the cleanest predictor of whether a cluster like "-ough", "-eau", or "-tion" will appear.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct English form is laird, spelled L-A-I-R-D, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+The correct English form is laird, spelled L-A-I-R-D.

 Definition